jsenv/core/docs/building/readme.md

 # Long term caching

 Long term caching consists into configuring a web server to send a `cache-control` header when serving your files.
-When doing so, browser caches the file for the duration configured by the server and won't even ask the server if the file changed for subsequent requests.
+When doing so, browser caches the file for the duration configured by the server.
+As long as it is valid, browser will not even ask server if the file changed.

 The screenshot belows shows how a 144kB file takes 1ms for the browser to fetch in that scenario.